Rakezt/snacker/README.md

 ## Usage

-1. Click on **Add** to open the item modal.
+1. Hit **Add** when the chai cravings strike.
-2. Select an item from the dropdown list.
+2. Select your item of choice (Tea, Cigarette, Water, Juices, or Other).
-3. Enter the price in rupees.
+3. Enter the price (be honest, don’t shortchange your dukander).
-4. Save the item to add it to the list.
+4. Add it to the list and watch your snackathon grow.
-5. Use `+` and `-` buttons to update quantities.
+5. Use `+` and `-` buttons when your buddies want more or less.
-6. Use the **delete** button to remove items.
+6. Remove items if someone “forgot their wallet.”
-7. View the running total at the bottom of the screen.
+7. Check the **Total** at the bottom to see who’s broke today.

 ---

 ## Example Items

-* Tea
+* Tea ☕
-* Cigarette
+* Cigarette 🚬
-* Water
+* Water 💧
-* Juices
+* Juices 🧃
-* Other
+* Other 🍪

 ---